VirtualRaven/mathlibra/readme.md

 If core is built for any other platform than windows or linux plug ins will be disabled as currently.
 The core has no loader for other files than windows DLL and linux shared libraries.

 The project is easiest to build using cmake.
-Out of source builds are recomended but not enforced so be carfull
+Out of source builds are recommended but not enforced so be careful

 Build commands for linux:
  `cd /path/to/repo/`